Delhi gang rape trial puts focus on death penalty paradox

 It is a view echoed by some women's rights groups and legal experts who oppose executing the physiotherapist's attackers.
 Others invoke the Gandhian principle that "an eye for an eye makes the whole world blind".

-But top politicians, including interior minister Sushilkumar Shinde, have said the death penalty is assured in the case.
+But top politicians, including Home Minister Sushilkumar Shinde, have said the death penalty is assured in the case.
 Such comments have been seen by some as adding to pressure on the court to make a populist ruling to satisfy the public outrage over the attack.

 "Public opinion and particularly media channels are adding fuel to the fire.
 It is putting the judiciary on the back foot," said Colin Gonsalves, a lawyer who has appeared in the Supreme Court and is founder director of the Human Rights Law Network.